 Womens Health

 Women’s Health Physiotherapy involves the assessment and treatment of disorders affecting the pelvis and pelvic floor muscles.
-Its origins are from the clinical area of Obstetrics and Gynaecology and it is the care of women’s health complaints in relation to childbirth (both antenatal and postnatal), incontinence, pelvic or vaginal pain, prolapse, osteoporosis and rehabilitation for those undergoing gynaecological surgery.
+Its origins are from the clinical area of Obstetrics and Gynaecology and it is the care of women’s health complaints in relation to bowel and bladder incontinence, pelvic or vaginal pain, prolapse, childbirth (both antenatal and postnatal) and rehabilitation for those undergoing gynaecological surgery.
 Any women throughout their life whether a young athlete, in the childbearing years, menopausal or elderly can benefit from Women’s Health Physiotherapy.

-At the end of your first appointment your Physiotherapist will discuss a treatment plan with you.
-The treatment you receive will be individualised depending on your symptoms but can include pelvic floor strengthening, core stability and abdominal strengthening exercises, postural correction, gentle soft tissue release and mobilisation around your pelvis and spine to help release tight muscles and joints, guidance on safe exercise in pregnancy, bladder retraining and lifestyle advice.
+Following a physical examination your Physiotherapist will discuss a treatment plan with you.
+The treatment you receive will be personalised depending on your symptoms but can include pelvic floor strengthening, core stability and abdominal strengthening exercises, postural advice and correction, gentle soft tissue release, mobilisation around your pelvis and spine, guidance on safe exercise, bladder retraining and lifestyle advice.

-Physiotherapy can be a very effective treatment for these symptoms and in many cases is the first line treatment recommended before exploring other more invasive options.
+Physiotherapy can be a very effective treatment for the following symptoms and conditions and in many cases is the first line treatment recommended before exploring other more invasive options.

 • Stress incontinence – leakage of urine on coughing, sneezing, running or jumping